 computer program which reads the details from the family history database.

 | Roots and branches|

 |The descendancy chart starts from a "root" person, which is referred to as

 generation number 1.
-Underneath the root is shown the spouse (identified by "sp
+Underneath the root is shown the spouse or partner (identified by "sp

 -"), and then each of their children, who are referred to as generation number

 2, and then each of the children's children (that is, the root's grandchildren) as

 generation number 3, and so on.
 Each generation is indented by an increasing number of

 spaces, and the generation numbers are shown in front of each person's name.